RiskInMind™ - Security Policy

 We maintain a documented Incident Response Plan (IRP) to address security incidents efficiently, supporting NCUA Appendix B (Guidance on Response Programs for Unauthorized Access to Member Information).

-• Incident Definition: A “security incident” includes any unauthorized access, use, disclosure, alteration, or destruction of client data, including member NPI.
+• Incident Definition: A 'security incident' includes any unauthorized access, use, disclosure, alteration, or destruction of client data, including member NPI.

 • Detection and Response: 24/7 monitoring with AI alerts.
 Incidents are triaged by severity.